Specialist Resource Bases (SRBs)

 Class sizes are smaller with a total of up to eight children.
 Each base has a lead teacher, a higher-level teaching assistant and teaching assistants.
 They are supported by the base adviser, educational psychologists and a family learning support team.

 The first term is spent settling in and getting to know the child to help them engage with learning.
-Provision in the first term is for five days a week.
+Provision is typically four days a week with one day retaining links or attending the mainstream school where the child is on roll.
+It is important that the home school works and liaises with the SRB throughout the placement to ensure a successful reintegration at the end of the placement.
 Professional and therapeutic support is available to meet the identified needs of the child.

 Each base has access to a family learning team, who will build relationships with families and provide support during the placement.
 The aim of this is to provide opportunities for the family to engage in their child’s learning and development.